westonkl/InterviewPrep/README.md

 Two optional additions: Career goal, a unique fact about yourself

 What do you know about ___ and why did you decide to apply here?
 What drew you to us?
-- Research company you're applying to
+- Research company you're applying to, look at:
 	- Work environment
 	- Growth potential
 	- type of work